 HAIR DRYER BAG

 Now it’s time to give my garage some love.
 It’s not a design showstopper, but you can still make smart choices in this functional space.
-In an effort to stay organized, I had my handyman install this rack to help hold one of the most used piece of gear at my vacation rental home: the beach chairs!
+In an effort to stay organized, I had my handyman install this rack to help hold one of the most used piece of gear at my short term rental: the beach chairs!

 Here’s a list of other items I supply in the garage to make my guests’ stay effortless: